bmkramer/what_do_we_lose_mag/output_files/report_template.md

 ![](subjects_by_cr_type.png)

-Crossref coverage in MAG by Pubdate
+Crossref coverage in OpenAlex by Pubdate

 <!-- switch to landscape page template -->
 <pdf:nexttemplate name="landscape-report">